-DOT Physical Exam for CDL and Non-CDL License Drivers
+DOT Physical for CDL & Non-CDL License Drivers

-Our FMCSA DOT certified medical examiner offers DOT Physical Exams for commercial license and non-commercial license drivers.
-Our certified medical examiner will guide you through the DOT Physical Exam requirements so you can maintain your DOT Medical Card.
+Our FMCSA DOT medical examiner offers DOT Physical for commercial license and non-commercial license drivers.
+Our certified medical examiner will guide you through the DOT Physical exam requirements so you can maintain your DOT Medical Card.

 DOT Physical Exam Cost: Only $78.00